 On-Purpose Peace would likely appeal to a broader audience than a traditional Bible Study.
 This is about a Christian lifestyle or life application to create a powerfully practical living faith.
 As a result, you’ll find this experience may have broader appeal to especially to young married couples or those parents of younger children who feel swamped at home, work, church, and the community.

 It varies.
 We see a lot of women’s groups affiliated with a church or Christian women’s organization, ministry or cause.
 There are couples groups, men’s groups, Lenten study groups, Sunday School groups, cell groups, and home study groups.

 On-Purpose Peace can be used as a workplace study for Christian ministries and businesses.
-Remember there is also a marketplace workbook called My On-Purpose Folder for non-church environments.

-Remember to check out the Facilitator’s Guide and Facilitator Training.
+Remember to check out the Facilitator’s Guide.